Payments

 Before you start

-Click Customer so you only see bills sent to customers—not vendor bills.
+Click Customer so you only see bills sent to customers—not vendor bills from outside companies.

 Use the search box for customer name, email, invoice number, or invoice ID.